thanubharadwaj/thanubharadwaj/README.md

 ## 📊 Featured Projects

+> **Note for Recruiters**: Most of my significant projects are in private repositories to protect intellectual property.
+I'm happy to provide access and discuss implementations in detail.
+Please reach out!

 ### Agentic Chatbot
 **Implemented Chatbot from scratch using modular coding**
 - **Tech Stack**: Python, Flask/FastAPI, Docker, Azure